An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 What are the roads like in Georgia?

-Overall, the roads in Georgia are of a high standard.
-Much higher than you might expect.
-Through a combination of self-driving, travelling in vans and being driven around on tours, I’ve travelled almost every highway and many backstreets, and I’ve only encountered a handful of bad stretches.
+Overall, the roads in Georgia are of a pretty high standard.
+Much better than you might expect.
+Through a combination of self-driving, travelling in vans and being driven around on tours, I have travelled almost every highway and many backstreets, and I’ve only encountered a handful of bad stretches.

 A beautiful paved road seen when driving in Georgia.